viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 weight: 3
 ---

-You can write filter modules to selectively store data from your robot based on whether specified conditions have been met.
+You can write filter {{< glossary_tooltip term_id="module" text="modules" >}} to selectively store data from your robot based on whether specified conditions have been met.
 For example, you can use a module to capture images based on specific criteria, such as the presence of a color, image quality, or sensor thresholds.

-In this tutorial, you will create a [color filter](https://github.com/viam-labs/modular-filter-examples) {{< glossary_tooltip term_id="module" text="module" >}} and use it to selectively store images from your robot when a specified color is in frame.
+In this tutorial, you will create a [color filter](https://github.com/viam-labs/modular-filter-examples) module and use it to selectively store images from your robot when a specified color is in frame.
-This allows you to get pictures of a pet in the following way:
+This allows you to get pictures of your pet in the following way:

 1. Set up a webcam in a location where your pet is likely to appear in frame and use the data management service to periodically take pictures and sync them to [Viam's cloud](/services/data/#cloud-sync).
-2. Attach a colored object, such as a blue collar, to your pet.
+1. Attach a colored object, such as a blue collar, to your pet.
-3. Set up the color filter module, which will process images and only store them if your pet and their easily identifiable colored object is present.
+1. Configure the color filter module, which will process images and only store them if your pet and their easily identifiable colored object is present.

 {{<imgproc src="/tutorials/pet-photographer/data-example.png" resize="700x" declaredimensions=true alt="Dog in blue collar in the camera's live feed">}}